gvwilson/sensibleadventures/bookster/bookster.md

 "What's his story?"
 Erileine asked when Razi woke her to stand watch.

-The bookster propped himself up one elbow.  "*La*, he does not get on with his father.
-And even less well with his father's new wife," he added with a sigh.
-"So he spends as little time with them as he can, which means he spends most of his time on the street."
+The bookster propped himself up one elbow.  "*La*, he does not get on with his father, and even less well with his father's new wife.
+So he spends as little time with them as he can, which means he spends most of his time on the street."

 "Oh.
-So why did you let him get arrested?"
+So why did you get him arrested?"

 The bookster grinned like a mischievous child.
 "He needed practice escaping.
 As I once did."